ShayneIsMagic/RevGen-dashboards-dev/GOALS-CALCULATION-EXPLAINED.md

 ## 🎯 **Best Practices**

 ### ✅ **DO:**
-1. Use negative Starting Value when tracking recovery from losses
+1. Use negative values when tracking losses or recovery (-$50k → -$10k or -$26k → $70k)
-2. Make sure: Starting < Current ≤ Target (logical progression)
+2. Ensure logical progression: Starting < Current ≤ Target
 3. Set realistic target dates
 4. Update Current Value regularly
-5. Use negative numbers thoughtfully (they represent real business situations)
+5. Use ALL THREE negative values for loss reduction goals

 ### ❌ **DON'T:**
-1. Set Current Value higher than Target (can't be past your goal)
+1. Set Current Value outside the Starting→Target range
-2. Set Target lower than or equal to Starting (need to be progressing forward)
+2. Set Target equal to or less than Starting (no progress/improvement)
 3. Set dates in the past
-4. Set Current Value lower than Starting (that's regression, not progress)
+4. Confuse debt tracking with loss tracking (see Scenario 4)

 ---